DataDog/integrations-extras/apollo/README.md

 ## Overview

-The Apollo Datadog integration allows you to forward the performance metrics that are available to you in Studio to Datadog.
-Datadog additionally supports the advanced function API, allowing teams to create graphs and alerts for their GraphQL metrics.
+The Apollo Datadog integration enables you to forward Studio performance metrics to your Datadog account.
+Datadog supports an advanced function API, which enables you to create sophisticated graphs and alerts for GraphQL metrics.

 ![Metrics][1]